Oso Ighodaro: College career

 Ighodaro played in five games during his true freshman season with the Marquette Golden Eagles before suffering an injury and using a medical redshirt.
 He played in all 32 of Marquette's games and averaged 5.5 points per game during his redshirt freshman season.
 Ighodaro spent the following summer practicing to improve his passing and ball handling skills at the recommendation of coach Shaka Smart so that he could be a better fit in the Golden Eagles' starting lineup.
 As a redshirt sophomore he was named second team All-Big East Conference after averaging 11.4 points, a team-high 5.9 rebounds, 3.3 assists and 1.5 blocks per game.

 Professional career

-Phoenix / Valley Suns (2024–present)

 On June 27, 2024, Ighodaro was selected with the 40th overall pick by the Portland Trail Blazers in the 2024 NBA draft; however, immediately on draft night, he was traded to the Phoenix Suns.
 On July 4, he signed with the Suns.
 Ighodaro would make his NBA debut on October 24, recording two points, six rebounds and a block in over twelve minutes of play in the Suns' 116–113 overtime win over the Los Angeles Clippers held in the Clippers' new home arena, Intuit Dome.
 On January 28, 2025, he was assigned to the Valley Suns of the NBA G League, being recalled the next day, following a double-double performance of 18 points and 18 rebounds in a win over the Salt Lake City Stars.

+Ighodaro played in all 82 games (including 24 starts) for Phoenix during the 2025–26 season, recording averages of 6.5 points, 5.1 rebounds, and 2.3 assists.